iron-software/IronBarcode-Examples/how-to/set-crop-region/README.md

 }
 ```

-In this demonstration, we apply the instantiated `Rectangle` in the `BarcodeReaderOptions` object's `CropArea` property.
-The `BarcodeReader.Read()` method then utilizes these settings to read barcodes precisely from the specified area in the image.
+From the code snippet above, we see how to use the `Rectangle` in the `BarcodeReaderOptions` as the `CropArea` property, and how to employ these settings to precision-scan barcodes within a specified area.